Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Impassable**
     | Squares adjacent to you count as :term:`rough terrain` against trespassers.
-Flying or Leaping creatures crossing over these squares are forced to land, though this does not end their turn.
+Flying or Leaping creatures crossing over these squares (using your melee weapon's range upwards) are forced to land, though this does not end their turn.
     |
     | **Martial Defense**
     | You may use normal weapon arts as attacks of opportunity or activate an augmentation art during an attack of opportunity, bypassing the arts per turn limit.